Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Related works

-Interactive image segmentation has attracted much attention in computer vision research, and a variety of interaction strategies have been studied, which are based on bounding boxes, scribbles, or points.
-While the bounding-box based methods~\cite{rother2004grabcut,zhang2020interactive,wu2014milcut} can localize the target object quickly, and the scribble based methods~\cite{grady2006random,bai2014error,gulshan2010geodesic,agustsson2019interactive} provide richer user-input cues, they often involve more user interactions.
-By contrast, the point-based, where a user provides points to indicate foreground or background on the image, requires less effort from human annotators~\cite{xu2016deep,sofiiuk2020f,sofiiuk2021reviving,chen2021conditional,benenson2019large,Hao_2021_ICCV}.
+\paragraph*{Interactive segmentation:} Interactive image segmentation has attracted much attention in computer vision research, and a variety of interaction strategies have been developed based on bounding boxes, scribbles, or points.
+While the bounding-box-based methods~\cite{rother2004grabcut,zhang2020interactive,wu2014milcut} can localize the target object quickly, and the scribble-based methods~\cite{grady2006random,bai2014error,gulshan2010geodesic,agustsson2019interactive} provide richer user-input cues, they often involve more user interactions.
+By contrast, the point-based, where a user provides points to indicate foregrounds or backgrounds on the image, requires less effort from human annotators~\cite{xu2016deep,sofiiuk2020f,sofiiuk2021reviving,chen2021conditional,benenson2019large,Hao_2021_ICCV}.
 Consequently, we mainly focus on the point-based methods in the discussion below.